THAT FACE YOU MAKE WHEN THE GOVERNMENT PASSES A TAX ON GROSS INCOME.

 - “If any person quits business or sells out, exchanges or otherwise disposes of a business or stock of goods, any corporate activity tax imposed under section 63 of this 2019 Act shall become immediately due and payable.
 The person shall, within 45 days after the sale, exchange or disposition, make a return and pay the tax due (state.or.us, pg.
 37).”

-In order to illustrate the effect of this new law we’ve included the fictitious following example:
+In order to illustrate the effect of this new law we’ve included the example presented on the oregon.gov website:

 The information we’ve included here is by no means exhaustive and is not intended to be tax advice for you or your organization.
 You should consult a professional regarding your specific situation.
 Give us a call or schedule an appointment.
-We are here for you.
+We are here to help.